19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 (c) a voucher;

-“hire-purchase agreement” has the same meaning as in the Hire- Purchase Act (Cap.
+“hire-purchase agreement” has the same meaning as in the Hire-Purchase Act (Cap.
 125);

 “material fact” means any information that a supplier knows or ought reasonably to know would affect the decision of a consumer to enter into a consumer transaction;